-Delivering on its mission, the Alzheimer’s Association provided care and support more than 8 million times in FY20 through channels including alz.org, phone and in-person care consultation, support groups, education programs and information.
-According to surveys, constituents are highly satisfied with Association programs and services and would recommend them to others.
+Delivering on its mission, the Association provided care and support more than 7.1 million times through channels including alz.org, care consultations, support groups, education programs and information.
+Surveys indicate that constituents are highly satisfied with Association programs and services and would recommend them to others.

-The Association's national 24/7 Helpline delivers care and support around the clock, 365 days a year.
-Helpline specialists and master’s-level clinicians received nearly 250,000 calls in FY20, offering confidential support and information to people facing Alzheimer's and all other dementia.
-The Helpline remained fully operational during the COVID-19 pandemic by quickly transitioning centralized operations to an all-virtual environment.
-In addition, the Association adheres to comprehensive nationwide Helpline standards developed to ensure consistent quality.
-The 24/7 Helpline is partially funded by a five-year, $6.2 million federal grant awarded by the Department of Health and Human Services Administration for Community Living.
+The Association's free, national 24/7 Helpline is available around the clock, 365 days a year.
+Helpline specialists and master’s-level clinicians received nearly 240,000 calls, offering confidential support and information to people facing Alzheimer's and all other dementia.
+The service is partially funded by a five-year, $6.2 million federal grant awarded by the Department of Health and Human Services Administration for Community Living.

-The Alzheimer’s Association National Early-Stage Advisory Group comprises individuals living in the early stage of Alzheimer's or another dementia and their care partners.
-Advisors share their experiences through media outlets and other public channels in order to raise awareness, reduce stigma and provide guidance on the development of programs and services.
+The National Early-Stage Advisory Group comprises individuals living in the early stage of Alzheimer's or another dementia and their care partners.
+Advisors share their experiences through media outlets and other public channels to raise awareness, reduce stigma and provide guidance on the development of Association programs and services.
 Their efforts generated over 10 million media impressions in local and national markets.
 In FY22, current and former advisors were selected to sit on the U.S. Department of Health and Human Services’ National Alzheimer’s Project Act Advisory Panel and lent their expertise as part of the National Institute on Aging's IMPACT Collaborative Lived Experience Panel.

-More than 560,000 searches were conducted on the Alzheimer's Association & AARP Community Resource Finder, a database of dementia and aging-related resources that connects individuals facing dementia with local programs and services.
+More than 800,000 searches were conducted on the Alzheimer's Association & AARP Community Resource Finder, a database of dementia and aging-related resources that connects individuals living with dementia and their caregivers with local programs and services.
 The top three searches centered on Association programs, home care and community services.

-The Association optimized its suite of online resources for individuals affected by dementia.
-ALZConnected®, a free online community for people living with dementia and their caregivers, continues to thrive, with over 10,000 new members in FY20, nearly 45,000 forum posts by community members and more than 800,000 user sessions.
+ALZConnected®, a free online community for people living with dementia and their caregivers, gained over 11,000 new members, recorded more than 39,000 posts by community members and provided over 587,000 user sessions.
 Alzheimer's Navigator®, an online assessment tool allowing people living with the disease and caregivers to create personalized action plans, saw more than 65,000 user sessions.